Uniphar/dotflyer/README.md

 }
 ```

-The following payload properties are expected in the Azure Service bus message to send SMS:
+The following payload properties are expected in the Azure Service bus message and API endpoint body to send SMS:

 ``` json
 {